Candidates for the degree of Doctor of Philosophy must satisfy all general requirements of the Graduate School. These include

 Electives and transfer of MS coursework

-Electives will be approved by the student’s Dissertation Committee (Section 5).
+Electives will be approved by the student’s Dissertation Committee.
 Appropriate courses outside the Department of Mathematics and Statistics may be approved, depending on the student’s research interests.

 Students entering with a master’s degree may receive up to 30 credits for previous course work (excluding thesis credits), and these credits may satisfy some course requirements with the approval of the Graduate Director.

-Each Qualifying Exam will be based on a syllabus of topics, available on the department’s web page or by request from the Graduate Director.
-The syllabi are based on material covered in classes relevant to each subject, the classes for each exam are listed below.
+Each Qualifying Exam will be based on a syllabus of topics, available by request from the Graduate Director.
+The syllabi are based on material covered in classes relevant to each subject; the classes for each exam are listed below.
 The syllabi may also include foundational material from the undergraduate curriculum.
 Each Qualifying Exam is a 3 hour long, written exam, and the exams will be offered at least once per semester.
-During the semester the student takes her/his last qualifying exam, she/he must be enrolled in MATH 795, the “Comprehensive Exam” course.

 M.S. degree along the way to Ph.D.